stouffer/EvoGeoModules/manuscript/manuscript.md

 involved.
 For example, the phenologies of lodgepole pines and red crossbills respond spatially to the presence of squirrels [@benk03a].
-Palm species undergo changes in seed morphology in response to the extinction of bird dispersing their seeds [@gale13]. {==@tp Darwin's predicted species?==}.
+Palm species undergo changes in seed morphology in response to the extinction of bird dispersing their seeds [@gale13]. @krit91 relates the discovery of the moth *Xanthopan morganii*, with a proboscis famously over a foot long, which Darwin predicted would exist based on the phenology of local plant *Angraecum sesquipedale*.
 In addition, interactions, and the emergent structures they define, are distributed in similar ways across communities at both large or small scales [@jord03].
 Together, these observations suggest that much ecological structure could be the end result of (co)evolutionary dynamics between species [@eklo11; @stou12].
 Unfortunately, although the coevolutionary dynamics of pairs of interacting